dcos/dcos-launch/CONFIG_OPTIONS.md

 Config options for DC/OS itself (not options about resources for the provider).

-Params you can nest here include
+Params that can be nested include:

 - `ip_detect_filename`
 - `ip_detect_public_filename`